Links

 Note that many of the free books are now available for download on Amazon.com if you scroll past the ones Amazon is selling.
 They apparently consider them loss leaders and would rather have you visiting their site than looking for them elsewhere on the Web.

-Another tremendous rush, for me anyway, is to see a book on Amazon.com that I'd like to have and download it to my Kindle in seconds for $10 or less.
+Another tremendous rush, for me anyway, is to see a book on Amazon.com that I'd like to have and download it to my Kindle in seconds.
 I also like the thought that the Kindle versions are never out of stock or out of print.
 You can also have multiple Kindles attached to the same Amazon account so my spouse and I can read the same books at the same time (albeit at different speeds).

-By now, there are enough Kindles out there that you ought to be able to try one before you buy.
+By now, there are enough Kindles out there that you ought to be able to try one before you buy by borrowing one from a friend.
 You may, indeed, be one of the people who prefers the actual printed page.
 I certainly thought I was, but I was seriously mistaken.

 Thank you for visiting WordsMatter.softville.com